rodrigopc-bit/Excel/README.md

 # Python to Excel Entry Form with GUI!
-Simple project of an Entry Form made with Python using the library PySimpleGUI alongside with Pands and OpenPyXL.
+Simple project of an Entry Form made with Python using the library PySimpleGUI alongside with Pandas and OpenPyXL.

 ![image](https://user-images.githubusercontent.com/73700347/170884014-cd6fe841-c8ad-4314-a7f1-6168500e14f7.png)